Skip to main content

 hello, world!

-You can also define some metadata and the first exec step declaratively:
+You can also define some metadata and the first step declaratively:

 const projen = require("projen");